gong-hao/ts-node-claudia/README.md

 Your `IAM user` will need to access at least [`Lambda`](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html), [`API Gateway`](http://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), and [`IAM`](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in order to run [`Claudia.js`](https://github.com/claudiajs/claudia).

 Add the keys to your `.aws/credentials` file

 ```
 [claudia]
 aws_access_key_id = YOUR_ACCESS_KEY
 aws_secret_access_key = YOUR_ACCESS_SECRET
 ```

+> The AWS credentials file – located at ~/.aws/credentials on Linux, macOS, or Unix, or at C:\Users\USERNAME \.aws\credentials on Windows.
+This file can contain multiple named profiles in addition to a default profile.

 > See more detail in [INSTALLING AND CONFIGURING CLAUDIA.JS](https://claudiajs.com/tutorials/installing.html#configuring-access-credentials)